hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/225_the_education_that_india_needs.md

 The king now has nothing to say in any social matter; on the other hand, the Indian people have not yet even the least faith in themselves, what to say of self-reliance.
-The faith in one's own Self, which is the basis of Vedânta, has not yet been even slightly carried into practice.
+The faith in one's own Self, which is the basis of Vedānta, has not yet been even slightly carried into practice.
 It is for this reason that the Western method — i.e. first of all, discussion about the wished-for end, then the carrying it out by the combination of all the forces — is of no avail even now in this country: it is for this